houssamb4/APKScanner/README.md

 ### Prerequisites
 - Python 3.8+
-- Java Runtime Environment (for Apktool)
+- Java Runtime Environment (JRE) - apktool is bundled with the project
-- Apktool installed and available in PATH

 ### Setup
 ```bash